jarun/nnn/plugins/README.md

 Now <kbd>;x</kbd> can be used to make a file executable, <kbd>;g</kbd> can be used to the git log of a git project directory, <kbd>;s</kbd> can be used to preview a partially downloaded media file.

-`nnn` waits for user confirmation when it executes a command as plugin (unline plugins which can add a `read` to wait).
+`nnn` waits for user confirmation (the prompt `Press Enter to continue`) when it executes a command as plugin (unline plugins which can add a `read` to wait).
 If you do not need to wait for user confirmation after the command has executed, add a `*` after the command.
 For example:

     export NNN_PLUG='x:_chmod +x $nnn;g:_git log;s:_smplayer $nnn*;o:fzopen'